 Estate Tax Repeal

-On Wednesday, June 19 Senator John Thune and Congressman Kevin Brady will introduce the Death Tax Repeal Act of 2013.
-This bill will permanently repeal the federal estate tax and generation skipping tax.
+Senator John Thune (R-SD) and Congressman Jason Smith (R-MO-8) have both introduced a bill that will permanently repeal the federal estate tax and generation skipping tax.
 The Family Business Coalition will be working with our member organizations to gather cosponsors to the bills.
 Check back in the future to see if your Congressman or Senator is a cosponsor.

 We don’t believe death ought to be a taxable event.
 If you look at what families go through in the grieving process, its really ironic that we penalize and punish them through the tax code after they have worked really hard over a lifetime to build up some equity, some assets, that they hope to pass on to the next generation.